AllenNeuralDynamics/aind-ephys-job-dispatch/README.md

+# aind-capsule-ephys-job-dispatch
-# aind-capsule-ephys-job-dispatch: Dispatch jobs for AIND pipeline
+## Dispatch jobs for AIND pipeline

 This simple capsule is designed to dispatch jobs for the AIND pipeline.